mmz-srf/passbolt-helm/README.md

 helm dep update .
 ```

-You must generate some secrets:
+Before deploying this chart, you must define some secrets:

 * passbolt GPG server keys
 * passbolt JWT keys for mobile

-Generate the secrets:
+You can generate them with this script:

 ```
 bash generate-secrets.sh
 ```

+A `values-fingerprint.yaml` file will be created containing GPG keys fingerprint.

 > If you are a PRO user
 > * put your subscription key in `secrets/pro-license/subscription_key.txt` file.
 > * Set passbolt.config.license.enabled to true in values.yaml
 > * Set a [pro image tag](https://hub.docker.com/r/passbolt/passbolt/tags?page=1&name=pro) in values.yaml

-Review values.yaml file, especially the `ingress.hosts.host` for passbolt domain name then deploy passbolt in your cluster:
+Review values.yaml file, especially the `ingress.hosts.host` for passbolt domain name then deploy passbolt in your cluster

+### non-HA mode

+This mode will deploy the [passbolt container](https://github.com/passbolt/passbolt_docker/tree/master) and a mysql database (mariadb)

+> *values-fingerprint.yaml* is a file automatically created by [generate-secrets.sh](generate-secrets.sh) script and contains your GPG server fingerprint.

 ```
 helm install passbolt . --values values-fingerprint.yaml